-Genome size evolution in non-feeding metamorphosers.¾ Although other analyses have demonstrated a link between metamorphosis and genome size in salamanders (Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonett, et al. 2020), here we show that non-feeding metamorphosis imposes a distinct constraint, as predicted if energetic vulnerability shapes the duration of metamorphosis.
+Genome size evolution in non-feeding metamorphosers.¾ Although other analyses have demonstrated a link between metamorphosis and genome size in salamanders (Wake and Marks 1993; Gregory 2002; Sessions 2008; Bonett, et al. 2020), here we show that non-feeding metamorphosis imposes a substantial and distinct constraint, relative to feeding metamorphosis, as predicted if energetic vulnerability shapes the duration of metamorphosis.
 The deterministic trend toward smaller genome sizes within this regime is consistent with the imposition of a more severe constraint against genome expansion ¾ or, put another way, selection towards genome size reduction ¾¾ to shorten the duration of metamorphosis.

 The evolution of non-feeding metamorphosis in plethodontids has been an important target of research because the phylogeny suggests that it evolved from a direct-developing ancestor(s), which necessitates the evolutionary reappearance of the “lost” larval stage (Chippindale, et al. 2004; Mueller, et al. 2004).
-This evolutionary transformation series was historically considered unlikely, although more recent work has revealed potential scenarios for larval regain (Bonett, et al. 2005; Bonett, et al. 2014).
+This evolutionary transformation series was historically considered unlikely, although more recent work has revealed potential scenarios for regain of the larval stage (Bonett, et al. 2005; Bonett, et al. 2014).
 Under this scenario, in the direct-developing ancestral lineage(s), metamorphic repatterning steps were retained as part of the longer sequence of developmental events that occurred inside the egg (Kerney, et al. 2012).
 These changes were likely mediated by evolutionary changes in the timing of thyroid hormone activity and response (Rose 1995b, c; Bonett 2016).
-The re-evolution of (now non-feeding) metamorphosis reflected the insertion of a long, slow-growing larval growth phase back into ontogeny, followed by the synchronous occurrence of more drastic metamorphic repatterning events in the free-living organism (Rose 1995c, a; Beachy, et al. 2017).
+The re-evolution of (now non-feeding) metamorphosis reflected the insertion of a long, slow-growing larval growth phase back into ontogeny, followed by the synchronous occurrence of more drastic metamorphic repatterning events in the free-living organism which preclude feeding (Rose 1995c, a; Beachy, et al. 2017).
 Repatterning of the feeding apparatus is more drastic in plethodontids than in other salamanders.
 The ceratobranchials, which are cartilaginous components of the tongue skeleton, are replaced by new structures in the adult rather than remodeled from existing larval structures, and the overall changes to the tongue skeleton cause the inability to feed (Alberch 1989; Rose 1995a; Deban and Marks 2002).
 Under the classical scenario, in contrast, this synchronization of metamorphosis and drastic remodeling of feeding structures would have evolved in a metamorphosing ancestor to produce non-feeding metamorphosis (Wake and Hanken 2004).
-Under either scenario, our results reveal the evolutionary forces that have acted on genome size as lineages moved through the different life history regimes.
+Under either scenario, our results illustrate how phylogenetic comparative methods can reveal the evolutionary forces that have acted on genome size as lineages moved through the different life history regimes.

 Much remains to be learned about how selection on organismal traits translates into changes in genome size, and this represents a gap in our knowledge of genome biology and evolution that studies of salamanders can help to fill.
 For example, our results suggest that salamanders that undergo non-feeding metamorphosis can be leveraged as a model system to distinguish between possible mechanisms of genome reduction.
 Variation in genome size is introduced into a population by TE insertions and deletions.
-Selection could, in principle, sort among these genome size variants, but the fitness consequences of individual TE loci are typically miniscule and effectively neutral (Lynch 2007; Arkhipova 2018).
+Selection could, in principle, sort among these genome size variants, even as the fitness consequences of individual TE loci are typically miniscule and effectively neutral (Lynch 2007; Arkhipova 2018).
 In addition, selection could sort among differences in TE control machinery including the pathways that underlie TE silencing and deletion, which could yield variants with greater differences in TE composition and fitness (Mueller 2015; Parhad and Theurkauf 2019; Parhad, et al. 2020).
 Comparing TE control machinery in non-feeding metamorphosers versus other life history regimes (e.g. paedomorphs) could identify the mechanisms underlying genome reduction.